TobikoData/sqlmesh/docs/integrations/dbt.md

 * `materialized` type of `incremental`
 * `incremental_strategy` of either `insert_ovewrite` or `delete+insert`

+Note: SQLMesh will use the [`best incremental strategy`](../concepts/models/model_kinds.md#materialization-strategy) for the target engine.

 ### Incremental logic

 SQLMesh's incremental logic will ignore dbt's incremental jinja block `{% if is_incremental() %}`, to maintain backwards compatibility, and instead use a new jinja block gated by `{% if sqlmesh is defined %}`.
 The new block will contain the where clause selecting the time interval.